marc-olm/genai101/README.md

 ## 💻 Local setup

-Alternatively, you can setup your local environment, download the repo and code on your machine:
+Alternatively, you can setup your local environment in your macOS machine, clone the repo and run locally:

 ```bash
 # Clone the repository